 The father should also be encouraged to take the responsibility of childcare, and the mother should be allocated a contact person in the primary care (e.g. a therapist who specialises in families with children) whom she can contact whenever needed.

-A qualified professional should assess whether the parenting capabilities of a parent are sufficient to safeguard the mental development of the child .
+A qualified professional should assess whether the parenting capabilities of a parent are sufficient to safeguard the mental development of the child and in cooperation with family-targeted social services provide sufficient supportive measures on an outpatient basis or with the means of child protection.

 Immediate intervention is necessary if